-As mentioned, CCists cannot appeal to either C1 or C2 because of the implications of Derridean semantics.
+CCists cannot appeal to either C1 or C2 because of the implications of Derridean semantics (as emblematised in Derrida’s [in]famous assertion “il n’y a pas de hors-texte” [“there is nothing outside the text”]).
+As argued, this means that CCists cannot account for how and why we function so successfully moment-to-moment as decision-making agents.

 The inability to appeal to C2 is a problem CCists must surely deal with, but it is not my immediate concern here.
 My concern is specifically with the notion of rationality contained in C1.

 Aporetic rationality?

-I have suggested that CC’s lack of an internal criterion like C1 leads to outwardly absurd consequences (viz. akratic or Buridan’s ass scenarios).
+I have suggested that CC’s lack of an internal criterion like C1 leads to outwardly absurd empirical consequences (viz. akratic or Buridan’s ass scenarios).
+These are consequences that we do not witness in the world around us.
 In dealing with these kinds of problems, Oliver Human has suggested that CC “harbours a somewhat ironic dimension” (2016: 53 fn 9).
 This involves dealing with “uncertainty through the use of reason... defined as a wager between the calculable and the incalculable” (Human and Cilliers, 2013, p.
 34 emphasis added).
 According to Preiser et al.,

-the logic of [CC] thinking proposes a type of thinking that necessitates a double movement...
+the logic of [CC-style] thinking proposes a type of thinking that necessitates a double movement...
 It suggests that the concept and its counterpart (the yes and the no) are thought simultaneously (2013, p.
 269 original emphasis; see also Woermann, 2010, p.
 174, 2016, pp. 68–71; Hurst 2010, p.
 241).

 Cilliers calls this style of dialethic reasoning a “‘postmodern’ form of rationality” (1998, p.
 145 fn 5).
 Woermann refers to it as a “both/and” logic (2010, p.
 174; see also Stacey, 2003).

-So, there might be a kind of rationality in play, but it is defined in terms of what post-structuralist call “aporia” (a logical disjunction).
-CCists refer to an “aporetic logic” – a logic that embraces paradoxes and contradictions (Derrida, 1988, p.
-116; Woermann, 2016, pp. 67–81).
+So, there might be a kind of rationality in play, but it is defined in terms of what post-structuralists call “aporia” (a logical disjunction).
+CCists also refer to an “aporetic logic” – a logic that embraces paradoxes and contradictions (Woermann, 2016, pp. 67–81; see also Derrida, 1988, p.
+116).
 We must think both closed and open, both randomness and predictability, both yes and no, both p and ~p, both rational and arational (Woermann, 2016, p.
 118; see also Hurst, 2010, pp. 243–246).

-According to Derrida, aporia is neither an “apparent or illusionary” inconsistency nor a Hegelian dialectical contradiction (an antithesis) (Derrida, 1993, p.
+According to Derrida, aporia is neither an “apparent or illusionary” inconsistency nor a Hegelian dialectical contradiction (an antithesis) (1993, p.
 16).
 It is, instead, a puzzle or an impasse we encounter, one that results in a feeling of perplexity.
 Citing Antony Flew (1984), Gulshan Kahn states that aporias are “blocked passageways within arguments or within philosophical reasoning and logic; they ‘raise questions and objections, without necessary providing answers’” (2019, p.
 6).
 If so, then aporias do not signal dead-ends; instead, they purportedly produce new avenues for philosophical investigation and enlightenment.

-The problem is that CCists are not clear about how exactly we should engage with aporia.
+The problem is that post-structuralists are not quite clear about how we should engage with aporia.
 We are instructed to “embrace” it, but it remains vague what this entails.
-We are supposed to embrace contradictions (e.g. p and ~p), but it is unclear how this is supposed to help in decision-making (let alone explain it).
+In other words, we are supposed to embrace contradictions (e.g. p and ~p), but it is unclear how this is supposed to help in decision-making (let alone explain it).
 Let us say that, while travelling, I am confronted with a fork in the road.
 I must choose left or right.
 Post-structuralist aporia seems to suggest that I should take both.
 I should embrace both left and right.
 As Yogi Berra put it, ‘When you come to a fork in the road, take it”.
-I don’t think that Berra was a post-structuralist.
+I do not think that Berra was a post-structuralist.
 Instead, he seems to have been relying on the absurdity of his claim for the sake of humour.